aaltogamers/AG_web/src/content/events/ag-biweeklies.md

 name: AG Biweeklies
 image: images/biweekly.png
 isRecurring: true
-description: Biweeklies are relaxed gaming nights organized every other Friday at 18 and onwards.
+description: "Biweeklies are relaxed gaming nights organised every other Friday at 18 and onwards.
 At biweeklies, you can count on having fun and making new friends.
-Biweeklies usually start with League of Legends games and then later on with new games such as Among us, Jackbox, CS:GO, Minecraft, Valorant or anything people want!
+At biweeklies we play all kinds of games: League of Legends, Overwatch 2, Valorant, CS:GO, Fall Guys, Among Us, Geoguessr, Minecraft and many more!
 So don't be shy to join, even if your main game was not on the list.
-Join alone or bring your team and friends to challenge other Biweekly people!
+You can even bring your friends to challenge other Biweekly people!"
 ---

 ## WHEN?

-At 18-22 every other Friday starting from 16.9.2022
+At 18-23 every other Friday starting from 16.9.2022

 ## WHERE?